-Every business is adopting new ways to standout from their competition.
+Every business is adopting new ways to stand out from its competition.
 No matter what the business is, everybody wants to go online.
 Business houses are adopting mobile applications to enhance the output of their business.
-As per reports, it is expected that mobile app revenue will reach around $80 billion in coming years.
+As per reports, it is expected that mobile app revenue will reach around $80 billion in the coming years.

-If we are to define the mobile app architecture then it is defined as a set of parameters and techniques which are required to be followed in order to build a fully structured mobile application.
-These techniques and patterns are formulated keeping the vendor requirement and industry standards in mind.
+If we are to define the mobile app architecture then it is defined as a set of parameters and techniques which are required to be followed to build a fully structured mobile application.
+These techniques and patterns are formulated keeping vendor requirements and industry standards in mind.

 The Various Elements of Apps Architecture

 Normally, a mobile application can be structured in different layers including business, user experience, and data layers.